 3. Outdated Software

 Your software is updated for routine changes, but also to patch security flaws.
-If you don’t keep your apps and software updated, they can be exploited and hacked with ransomware, or as we’ve seen from the BlueKeep attacks last year, your unpatched software can be exploited to install cryptocurrency miners.
+If you don’t keep your apps and software updated, they can be exploited and hacked with ransomware, or as we’ve seen from the BlueKeep attacks in 2019, your unpatched software can be exploited to install cryptocurrency miners.

 Updating your software may seem tiresome, but it’s a simple step in keeping your organisation safe from cybercriminals.